 Employment and Support Allowance (ESA)

-If you ability to work is limited by disability or ill health you may be able to claim a benefit called Employment and Support Allowance (ESA).
+If your ability to work is limited by disability or ill health you may be able to claim a benefit called Employment and Support Allowance (ESA).
 ESA can be income-related and is means-tested or it can be contributory ESA where National Insurance contributions are taken into account.
 Your eligibility for ESA is tested under a Work Capability Assessment (WCA).
-This determines whether you have limited capability for work and or work related activity
+This determines whether you have limited capability for work and or work related activity.

 To start claiming ESA you must first contact Jobcentre Plus.
 They will ask you some basic questions and you may be asked to send further information.
 All claimants for ESA have to undergo a 13 week assessment phase.